trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 Good decentralized oracles include systems that prevent single entities from stopping the oracle or manipulating the information it sends.

-**Best pracice**: only use oracles that are decentralized, in such a way that no single entity, or even no small group of colluding entities, may stop the oracle from working, or provide manipulated information.
+**Best practice**: only use oracles that are decentralized, in such a way that no single entity, or even no small group of colluding entities, may stop the oracle from working, or provide manipulated information.

 ### Danger 2: not checking the freshness of information